ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Note to RFC Editor: In {{fig-ACE-Groupcomm-Policies}}, please replace all occurrences of "{{&SELF}}" with the RFC number of this specification and delete this paragraph.

-* 'kdc_cred', encoded as a CBOR byte string, with value the original binary representation of the KDC's authentication credential.
+* 'kdc_cred', encoded as a CBOR byte string, whose value is the original binary representation of the KDC's authentication credential.
 This parameter is used if the KDC has an associated authentication credential and this is required for the correct group operation.
 It is REQUIRED of application profiles to define whether the KDC has an authentication credential and if this has to be provided through the 'kdc_cred' parameter (REQ8).

    In such a case, the KDC's authentication credential MUST have the same format used for the authentication credentials of the group members.
-It is REQUIRED of the application profiles to define the specific formats that are acceptable to use for the authentication credentials in the group (REQ6).
+It is REQUIRED of application profiles to define the specific formats that are acceptable to use for the authentication credentials in the group (REQ6).

 * 'kdc_nonce', encoded as a CBOR byte string, and including a dedicated nonce N_KDC generated by the KDC.
 This parameter MUST be present if the 'kdc_cred' parameter is present.

 * 'kdc_cred_verify', encoded as a CBOR byte string.
 This parameter MUST be present if the 'kdc_cred' parameter is present.

-   This parameter contains a proof-of-possession (PoP) evidence computed by the KDC over the following PoP input: the nonce N_C (encoded as CBOR byte string) concatenated with the nonce N_KDC (encoded as CBOR byte string), where:
+   This parameter contains a proof-of-possession (PoP) evidence computed by the KDC over the following PoP input: the nonce N_C (encoded as a CBOR byte string) concatenated with the nonce N_KDC (encoded as a CBOR byte string), where:

    - N_C is the nonce generated by the Client and specified in the 'cnonce' parameter of the Join Request, encoded as a CBOR byte string.